Florida National Parks

 6. Dry Tortugas National Park

-A personal favorite of mine and a park that anyone visiting Key West should consider.
-This unique national park is so remote that it’s only accessible via boat or seaplane.
+A personal favorite of the Florida National Parks of mine, and a park that anyone visiting Key West should consider.
+This unique national park is so remote that it’s accessible only by boat or seaplane.
 It’s a long boat ride to get to it, but well worth it.
 Or, splurge on a charter seaplane to get there in less than an hour.

 Dry Tortugas is almost 70 miles west of Key West and about 100 miles north of Cuba.
 This is the most remote National Park, comprised of seven tiny islands spanning 100 square miles.

 Dry Tortugas National Park is 99% water.
 And the beaches here are impeccable.
-There is tons of wildlife above and underneath the water for everyone to visit.
-Visitors can camp on one of the seven islands, swimming, kayaking, snorkeling, and more!
+There are tons of wildlife above and underneath the water for everyone to visit.
+Visitors can camp on one of the seven islands, swim, kayak, snorkel, and more!

 Fort Jefferson